edamame-course/2018-Tutorials/data_visualization/tutorial.md

 Notice how we did not use quotes this time.
 This is because "" in R refer to things outside of R. Before installing, tidyverse was outside of R. Once installed, R "knows about" tidyverse, so quotes are no longer needed.

-It is a good idea to load all required packages at the beginning of an R script.
+* __Pro tip:__ It is a good idea to load all required packages at the beginning of an R script.
 This helps people who are using your code know what they need to load/ install.

 ## Reading in/ tidying data